The Disney World Monorail Resorts are some of the best places to stay on property. There’s just something special about being so close to the Magic.

 1900 Park Fare: 1900 Park Fare is the Grand Floridian’s buffet-style character dining.
 Mary Poppins, Alice, Winnie the Pooh, and more are available during breakfast.
 Cinderella and Prince Charming are available during dinner.

 Citrico’s: Citrico’s is a signature restaurant that features an American/Mediterranean menu.
-The food is very good.
+The food is very good and the restaurant has an updated Mary Poppins theme.
+You can even find her hat, bag and umbrella on display if you look carefully enough.

 Narcoossee’s: Narcoossee’s is a signature seafood restaurant located on the Grand Floridian’s waterfront.
 The food is excellent and the restaurant has some of the best waterfront views on Disney property.
 There’s a porch outdoors that’s perfect for watching the fireworks or the Electrical Water Pageant.